kristian/zbtk/README.md

       --help     Show help                                                                 [boolean]

 Examples:
-  zbtk crc 83fed3407a939723a5c639b26916d505           Calculate the CRC-16 checksum for the given da
+  zbtk crc 83fed3407a939723a5c639b26916d505           Calculate the CRC-16 checksum for the given
-                                                      ta
+                                                      data
   zbtk mmo 83fed3407a939723a5c639b26916d505c3b5       Calculate the Matyas-Meyer-Oseas (MMO) Hash of
                                                       the given data
-  zbtk key 66b6900981e1ee3ca4206b6b861c02bb --input   Calculate a key-based MMO hash, with the given 0                                                    input nonce echo -n 83fed3407a939723a5c639b26916d505 | zbtk cr  Use the non-streamed standard input to calcula c                                                   te the CRC-16
+  zbtk key 66b6900981e1ee3ca4206b6b861c02bb --input   Calculate a key-based MMO hash, with the given 0                                                   input nonce echo -n 83fed3407a939723a5c639b26916d505 | zbtk     Use the non-streamed standard input to crc                                                 calculate the CRC-16
 ```
 <!--- cSpell:enable --->